HeRAMS-WHO/herams-i18n/docs/index.rst

 Exported data is unreadable / contains strange characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you open data downloaded from HeRAMS in Excel, you might experience an issue with special characters not displaying correctly, resulting in unreadable text.
 For example, instead of **camp de réfugiés** you get **Camp de rÃ©fugiÃ©s**.
 The reason for this is that Excel is not using the correct encoding type to read your data.
-To correct the issue, follow the instruction outlined `here <#data-encoding-in-excel>`__.
+To correct the issue, follow the instructions outlined `here <#data-encoding-in-excel>`__.

+Testing hosted weblate translations.

 .. |add| image:: media/img/bt_add.png
      :height: 1.3em